 Cloud Services For Accountants is More Important Than Ever

 As a CPA firm you’re going to have to adjust to this new remote reality

 Firms that use Microsoft 365 might be familiar with Teams.
 Teams is one of the many video conferencing applications firms are using to communicate while working remotely.
 There are also applications like Zoom, Google hang outs, and Skype.
 These video tools

 facilitate collaboration and, with the right cloud service provider, can create an effective remote environment.
 Financial services experts and CPA’s are discussing the possibly of permanent remote advising.
 Remote advisory services was always the direction technology was heading in.
 However, the lock-down that proceeded the COVID-19 pandemic only sped this transition.
 These remote services will only be afforded to firms willing to migrate and adopt the virtual tools necessary to perform these roles efficiently.
 That means finding a managed services provider with cloud hosting capabilities that are designed to meet your firm’s needs.

 Remote Advising Through The Cloud

 Remote advising is the future of the financial services industry.
 Technology was already in the processes of changing the role of CPA’s towards more advisory positions.
 With software automating much of the compliance work once handled by an accountant or bookkeeper.
 James C. Bourke, a CPA an accountancy technology expert, predicts that if CPA’s are not spending on technology solutions that are accessible remotely, they will be revisited.
 “Priorities are going to change on technology spending, once we are all back in the office,” he said in a recent podcast

 Migrating Your Firm to The Cloud

 Can you migrate mission critical applications to the cloud now?
 Specifically can you migrate Document, tax, engagement, and practice management to the cloud?
 According to Bourke, currently, migrating to the cloud will be difficult but CPA’s should do everything they can to prepare themselves for a cloud migration when we return to normalcy.
 That requires firms to research the best cloud providers, checking to see if they have the right security and compliance tools to provide your firm with the proper IT support without failing to meet regulation standards.
 Technology disruption and the shifting to more advisory services are creating a professional environment where accountants must offer more valued and diverse skill sets.
 However, this also means shifting focus to the client’s specific needs and away from other aspects of your practice like software, cyber security and IT services.

 Leveraging the Cloud

 If you plan on working as a trusted advisor you need to understand the implications of these shifts and what these tools mean for your firm.
 It’s not only adopting a cloud solution but adopting one that has the services that benefit your firm the most.
 Migrating to the cloud is like purchasing a car.
 Just because it has four wheels and an engine doesn’t mean it will be the vehicle you.
 There are many types of cloud providers and every cloud provider has different assets, strengths and weaknesses.
 There are public, private and hybrid cloud.
 Different cloud companies like Azure have cloud services but require you to pay an extra fee for support services.
 Nerds Support’s accounting cloud services utilizes software that complies with SOX and FINRA standards for example.
 Other cloud providers like AWS are public clouds with thousands of clients.
 Their service would be less personal and contacting support is difficult.

 Cloud Accounting is The Future

 A Survey in The New Jersey Society of CPA’s, revealed that 40 percent of participants expected a decrease in revenue as a result of the COVID-19 pandemic.
 The development of cloud technology and remote services will work to mitigate revenue loss once properly implemented.
 The abrupt switch from in-person accounting services to remote focused work was jarring.
 Firms were unprepared for the demands of a remote work environment.
 However, now that industries, not just Accounting, have seen the results of a shut-in, firms will work to eliminate this vulnerability by revisiting cloud technologies and focusing on remote tools.
+Managed IT Services

-Managed Service Providers expect an increase in demand for public cloud services.
+Providers expect an increase in demand for public cloud services.
 Specifically, a an increase in SaaS, industry- focused apps.
 These include collaboration and other productivity and business continuity tools.
 The social shift towards online platforms (VOD, social media platform, and cloud gaming) shift focus towards cloud infrastructure automation/management software.
 In other words, cloud environment

 reliability, optimizing online platforms and the performance of your infrastructure determine the success of your firm in the future.
 Clients now and in the future will require and request online services.
 Make sure your firm stays protected and ready for this new shift.